AndreaGonzato/Stassen_Algorithmic_Design/README.md

 The [strassen_homework](strassen_homework.pdf) is the homework assignation.

-A description of my work can be found in [solution.md](solution.md).
+A description of my work can be found in [solution.pdf](solution.pdf).